Rita Hayworth: Relationship with Glenn Ford

-Hayworth also had an intermittent, long-term relationship with Glenn Ford, which started during the filming of Gilda in 1945, and continued through each other's numerous marriages.
+Hayworth had an intermittent, long-term relationship with Glenn Ford that started during the filming of Gilda in 1945 and continued through their numerous marriages.
 Their relationship is documented in the 2011 biography Glenn Ford: A Life by Ford's son, Peter Ford.
-Peter revealed in his book that Hayworth became pregnant during the filming of The Loves of Carmen and traveled to France to get an abortion.
+Peter writes that Hayworth became pregnant during the filming of The Loves of Carmen and traveled to France to get an abortion.
 Ford later moved next door to her in Beverly Hills in 1960, and they continued their relationship until the early 1980s.